-Have constrained options for surge or replacement space, which will become all the more necessary as we build and improve research facilities and offices for new tenure-track faculty, one of President Schill’s initiatives for excellence;
+- Having limited or no options for surge or replacement space, which will become all the more necessary as the university builds and improves research facilities and offices for current and new tenure-track faculty;

-Be in a situation where areas of North Campus continue to be unsafe and an eyesore; and
+- Keeping North Campus in a situation where areas continue to be unsafe and an eyesore; and

-Remain isolated from the Willamette River, the UO’s most underappreciated natural asset.
+- Remaining isolated from the Willamette River, UO’s most underappreciated natural asset.
 Connecting to the river will open opportunities for research, teaching outdoors, recreation, improving the ecology of the river’s edge, and improving pedestrian and bicycle connectivity.

 Questions and Answers